-English Language and Literature is combined, so as well as studying grammar, new vocabulary and writing techniques, the students will read a range of literature intended to enrich their study of the English language, including prose, poetry and drama.
-They will also develop skills in analysing and commenting on the author's craft, and will write creatively, use visual aids and use drama to explore texts and ideas.
+English Language and Literature is combined, although the students will only take an IGCSE in English Language at the end of the year.
+As well as studying grammar, new vocabulary and writing techniques, the students will read a range of literature intended to enrich their study of the English language, including prose, poetry and drama, and develop skills in analysing and commenting on the author's craft.
+They will also write creatively, use visual aids and use drama to explore texts and ideas.